Can You Eat Canned Food After the Expiration Date?

 Risks of Consuming Expired Canned Food

-While consuming canned food after the expiration date may not always result in immediate illness, there are several risks to be aware of:
+While consuming canned food after the expiration date may not always can increase the likelihood of immediate illness, there are several risks to be aware of:

 • Bacterial Contamination: Expired canned food may be more susceptible to bacterial growth, increasing the risk of foodborne illnesses such as botulism, salmonella, or E. coli.